Grilled Flank Steak with Balsamic Caprese Twist – Fresh, Juicy & Easy

 Instructions

-2. Place the flank steak in a shallow dish and pour in half of the marinade.
-Cover and marinate in the fridge overnight.
+2. Place the flank steak in a shallow dish or resealable bag and pour in half the marinade.
+Refrigerate and marinate overnight (or at least 12 hours).

-7. Drizzle with remaining balsamic dressing and serve immediately.
+7. Drizzle with remaining marinade and serve immediately.

 Notes